Haruma-K/UnityScreenNavigator/README.md

 }
 ```

-Note that if you implement `IModalContainerCallbackReceiver` to `MonoBehaviour` and attach it to GameObject of the page,
+Note that if you implement `IModalContainerCallbackReceiver` to `MonoBehaviour` and attach it to GameObject of the container,
 it will be registered to `ModalContainer` without calling `ModalContainer.AddCallbackReceiver()`.

 #### Lifecycle events of the sheet